About the course

-You will have a good honours degree or equivalent, one academic reference and a good command of English.
+You will have a minimum of a 2:2 Honours degree or equivalent, one academic reference and a good command of English.

 If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.